MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 The AssemblyTitle in the project settings specifies the module ID.
 It can only have alphanumeric characters and underscores and must begin with a letter.

-## Adding descriptions to custom actions
+## Adding descriptions to custom actions (preview)

-It is recommended to provide a description and a friendly name for the custom actions groups (module) and its respective actions so that Power Automate for desktop users will know how to best utilize them.
+It is recommended to provide a description and a friendly name for the module and its respective actions so that Power Automate for desktop users will know how to best utilize them.

 Friendly names and descriptions are displayed in the Power Automate for desktop's designer.